Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Experimental Vehicle Design

 In order to compare the agility of the experimental vehicle to a conventional quadcopter, we examine how the set of feasible values of $\totalThrust$ and $\bodyTorque$ is reduced when imposing the bounds given in \eqref{eq:foldingLimitIneqs} (i.e. those that prevent the arms from folding or unfolding).
 Note that both the experimental vehicle and a conventional quadcopter must satisfy the bounds on $\totalThrust$ and $\bodyTorque$ given by \eqref{eq:thrustLimsAsCtrlInputs} (i.e. those that ensure $\thrust{i} \in [\minThrust, \maxThrust]$), but that the experimental vehicle must additionally satisfy the bounds that prevent the arms from folding or unfolding.

 The reduction in agility of the experimental vehicle when $\tau_x = \tau_y = 0$ is shown in Figure \ref{fig:feasInputs}, where we observe how the set of feasible yaw torques $\tau_z$ and total thrusts $\totalThrust$ is reduced in comparison to a conventional quadcopter.
 As shown in the figure, the bounds that prevent the arms from folding primarily result in a reduction in the range of feasible yaw torques.
 Specifically, the maximum yaw torque the experimental vehicle can produce at hover (i.e. when $\totalThrust = m_\Sigma g$ and $\tau_x = \tau_y = 0$) is reduced by 36\% when compared to a conventional quadcopter.
-We note that this is a significant improvement from our previous work \cite{bucki2019design}, where the maximum yaw torque was reduced by roughly 75\% when compared to a conventional quadcopter due to the use of springs to fold the arms rather than reverse thrust as we use in this work.
+In terms of agility, this means that when hovering, the experimental vehicle would take a minimum of \SI{1.2}{\second} to rotate \SI{180}{\degree} in yaw (when starting and ending at rest), whereas a conventional quadcopter would take only \SI{0.96}{\second}.
+Compared to our previous work \cite{bucki2019design} which used springs to fold the arms, the experimental vehicle can produce roughly 2.8 times higher yaw torques at hover.

 A similar analysis of the maximum magnitude roll and pitch torques the vehicle can produce at hover shows them to be no less than those of a conventional quadcopter, indicating that the bounds that prevent the arms from folding given in \eqref{eq:foldingLimitIneqs} are actually less restrictive than those on each of the individual thrust forces given in \eqref{eq:thrustLimsAsCtrlInputs}.
 Finally, we find that the minimum and maximum total thrust forces are also no less than those of a conventional quadcopter, which is also an improved result from our previous work \cite{bucki2019design} where we found that the minimum total thrust force was 70\% of the thrust force required to hover (again due to the use of springs to fold the arms).
 Thus, this analysis implies that the only significant tradeoff between the proposed vehicle design and a conventional quadcopter (in terms of the control authority of the vehicle) is the reduction of the maximum yaw torque the vehicle can produce.